WeiliWw/VirHostMatcher-Net/README.md

 # README

-VHiNet is a network-based computational tool for predicting virus-host interactions.
+VirHostMatcher-Net is a network-based computational tool for predicting virus-host interactions.
 Current version predicts hosts of given viruses from a database of 31,986 bacteria candidates.
-VHiNet has two modes: predicting for complete genomes and predicting for short viral contigs.
+VirHostMatcher-Net has two modes: predicting for complete genomes and predicting for short viral contigs.

 ### Dependencies

-VHiNet requires Python 3.4+ together with the following packages and `BLAST`.
+VirHostMatcher-Net requires Python 3.4+ together with the following packages and `BLAST`.

 * Python packages
     + [Biopython](http://biopython.org/wiki/Download)